How to Cook Pears

-Like apples, pears are available is a wonderfully wide array of varieties (up to 3,000 have been recorded!).
+Like apples, pears are available in a wonderfully wide array of varieties (up to 3,000 have been recorded!).
 There are Anjou (the most readily available type of pear in the U.S.), Bosc, Comice, Barlett, Concord, Seckel, Ferrel…the list goes on, and each one has a different flavor and texture.

 What Are the Best Pears for Cooking and Eating?

-A few varieties are only good to eat when cooked, but most of the varieties commonly available are also great for eating out of hand, and using in salads or other uncooked dishes, like a salsa.
+A few varieties are only good to eat when cooked, but most of the varieties commonly available are also great for eating out of hand and using in salads or other uncooked dishes, like salsa.
 Pears that are very ripe will get quite soft when cooked, so you want to choose them before they get too ripe when baking or cooking them.

-How Can You Prevent Pears From Turning Brown?
+How to Prevent Pears From Turning Brown

-Pears turn brown, or oxidize, fairly quickly.
-If you are using them in a baked good, cut them right before adding it to the recipe If you are adding sliced pears to a cheese platter, for instance, and you know they will need to sit out for a bit, you can brush the cut surfaces of the pear with a bit of water mixed with lemon juice to prevent browning.
+If you are adding sliced pears to a cheese platter, for instance, and you know they will need to sit out for a bit, you can brush the cut surfaces of the pear with a bit of water mixed with lemon juice to prevent browning.
 This will add a little tartness, however.

 While different types of pears have different seasonality, late summer through fall is the peak time for pears.